 Focus on a small set of meaningful metrics rather than trying to measure everything.
 Four categories typically provide the clearest picture:

 Code quality metrics.
 Test coverage percentage, static analysis scores (from tools like RuboCop or ESLint), and code complexity measurements provide a numerical baseline for code health.
 For example, you might discover that a Rails application has 23% test coverage with an average cyclomatic complexity of 18 per method.
+You can definitely have different opinion on how much, exactly, a given metric can show you - and it’s probably not wise to set absolute limits, and certainly not wise across industries.
+However, one thing is certainly true: a big change one way or the other in such metrics is worth tracking.

 Operational metrics.
 How long does deployment take?
 How often do deployments fail?
 What’s the mean time to recovery when something breaks?
 These numbers reveal how much technical debt has accumulated in development and deployment processes.